Carrie Johnson: Career and political activism

 Symonds originally planned to become an actor, and unsuccessfully auditioned for the 2007 film Atonement.
 She subsequently worked in marketing.

 In 2009, Symonds joined the Conservative Party as a press officer.
 She worked at Conservative Campaign Headquarters, and later campaigned for Boris Johnson in the 2010 London Conservative Party mayoral selection.
 During this period, Symonds had a role running campaigns for the newly elected MP Zac Goldsmith.
 She has also worked as a media special adviser for Conservative Cabinet ministers Sajid Javid (Communities, Local Government and Housing Secretary) and John Whittingdale (Culture, Media and Sport Secretary).
 Symonds was present when Whittingdale and others launched Conservative Friends of Russia (later called the Westminster Russia Forum and disbanded in March 2022) and has attended several of its meetings.

 Symonds became the Conservative Party's head of communications in 2018, but left the position later that year, taking up a job in public relations for the Oceana project.
 It was reported that she was asked to leave her post as director of communications, with Conservative Party sources in the Daily Mail newspaper claiming that the firing was due to poor performance and allegations of significant unjustified expenses claims.
 These accusations were claimed by an anonymous "longtime colleague" to be a smear campaign allegedly spread by Symonds's political strategist, Lynton Crosby (subsequently denied by Crosby).

+In January 2021, Symonds was recruited to a senior communications role at the Aspinall Foundation, a wildlife charity.
+At the time, she was reported to be receiving a "high five-figure salary."
+In August 2025, the foundation declined to confirm whether she was still employed there.

 She is a patron of the Conservative Animal Welfare Foundation.